ETFs vs. mutual funds: Understand the difference

 ETFs Mutual Funds

-How it trades ETFs are like stocks.
-You can buy and sell shares directly on major stock exchanges, throughout the day.
 Mutual funds trade once a day, after the market closes.
 You can place a buy or sell order at any time, but the order executes at the end of the day.
-The final price you pay for the shares is also determined after the market closes.1
+The final price you pay for the shares reflects the price of the share at closing.1

 In general, actively managed funds tend to have higher expense ratios than index funds.